openshift/oadp-operator/docs/developer/olm_hacking.md

 Post completion of all the above steps, you can check if the operator was successfully installed.
-The expected result for the command `oc get all -n oadp-operator-system` is as follows:
+The expected result for the command `oc get all -n openshift-adp` is as follows:

 ```
 NAME                                             READY   STATUS    RESTARTS   AGE